 Key Features Rakuten:

 - Over 80% of Japan’s population buy from Rakuten Ichiba.
-Arguably the best platform to sell to Japanese customers
+Arguably the best online marketplace to sell to Japanese customers

 - There is an additional monthly membership fee

 6. Flipkart Marketplace India

 Flipkart, founded in 2007, is a successful Indian start-up and is one of the best platforms to get products to Indian consumers.
 Flipkart started as an online bookseller (like Amazon) and quickly emerged as one of the largest online marketplaces in Asia.
 In fact, they have adapted their business model to meet India’s specific needs.
 This includes cash-on-delivery payments and developing its own domestic logistic and infrastructure service to support India's growing e-commerce industry.
 Flipkart also has around 240 million active users.